niels4/websocket-text-relay-vscode/README.md

 ## Install Extension

-Search for "websocket-text-relay" in the vscode extension marketplace or checkout the repo and generate the vsix file yourself using [vsce](https://code.visualstudio.com/api/working-with-extensions/publishing-extension#vsce)
+Search for "niels4" in the vscode extension marketplace or checkout the repo and generate the vsix file yourself using [vsce](https://code.visualstudio.com/api/working-with-extensions/publishing-extension#vsce)

 ## Usage